 Jane Pinchin Hall is one of the new residential buildings on campus.
 Colgate's Residential Commons program connects students with professors, staff, and each other in special recreational, social, and intellectual activities.

-92% Students who live in Colgate housing
+Students who live in Colgate housing

-SAMPLE ACTIVITIES
+RESIDENTIAL COMMONS SAMPLE ACTIVITIES

-Faculty Dinner Series

-"How I Became Passionate About Music & Conducting," with Ryan Endris, assistant professor of music
+Art Fest

-Art Fest Student art exhibition and sales
+Student art exhibition and sales

 The Colombian Peace Process Guest lecture

-Brown Commons event series "Seekers, believers, and doubters" brings students together to answer important questions on identity and meaning.
+Brown Commons event series

+"Seekers, believers, and doubters" brings students together to answer important questions on identity and meaning.

 Mindfulness-Based Stress-Reduction Course

+Halloween Soiree

-Halloween Soiree Karaoke, mask making, costume contests, trivia, improv, and music
+Karaoke, mask making, costume contests, trivia, improv, and music

 Apple Picking

 Coffeehouse Music Nights

 Trivia Night

 FRATERNITIES AND SORORITIES

 Part of a longstanding tradition at Colgate, the first chartered fraternity dates back to 1856.
 About 30% of students belong to one of the five fraternities and three sororities.

 Living

 What makes living at Colgate so uncommon is what the University does to give firstyear and second-year students something in common: a community within a community.
 Beyond the hall in which they live, students belong to one of four residential commons, groupings that allow them to have support, make friends, and feel connected early in their college life.
 The activities are optional, but they usually draw a crowd: weekly dinners with faculty, ski trips, study groups, trivia nights, provocative discussions, weekend brunches.

 This is part of how Colgate prepares people for life.
 Living in a close community means learning the skills of empathy, sociability, flexibility, and respect for others.
 Beyond the commons, most every student lives in Colgate housing, an offering that is guaranteed for all four years.